ericodwr/ericodwr/README.md

 ## Front-End Developer || Undergraduate at UPN Veteran Jakarta

 - 💻 Here's some of my projects : [erico's projects][projects]
-- 🌱 I'm currently learning React Native
+- 🌱 I'm currently learning more about React
 - 🌐 I like listening music, play some video games, travelling

 ### Connect with me: